Rigoletto: Recordings and adaptations

 Rigoletto has been a popular subject for movies since the silent film era.
 On 15 April 1923, Lee de Forest presented 18 short films in his sound-on-film process Phonofilm, including an excerpt of act 2 of Rigoletto with Eva Leoni and Company.
-One of the most famous films based on the opera is the 1987 film by Jean-Pierre Ponnelle starring Luciano Pavarotti as The Duke and Ingvar Wixell as Rigoletto.
+One of the most famous films based on the opera is the 1987 film by Jean-Pierre Ponnelle starring Pavarotti as The Duke and Ingvar Wixell as Rigoletto.
+Jonathan Miller reimagined Rigoletto in 1950s Little Italy, the "world of the godfather and the Mafia".
+His reimagining was well-received.

 Some film versions are based on the opera's plot, but do not use Verdi's music.
 Curtiss Clayton's 2003 film Rick, set in modern-day New York, has a plot based on Rigoletto, but apart from "La donna è mobile" heard in the background during a restaurant scene, does not include any other music from the opera.
-In the 21st century, the opera was filmed as Rigoletto Story directed by Vittorio Sgarbi with costumes by Vivienne Westwood.
+In the 21st century, the opera was filmed as Giuseppe Verdi's Rigoletto Story directed by Vittorio Sgarbi with costumes by Vivienne Westwood.
 First screened at the Venice Biennale in 2004, it subsequently received two Grammy nominations.
 In September 2010, RAI Television filmed the opera on location in Mantua with the court scenes taking place in the Palazzo Te.
 The film faithfully followed Verdi's original specification for the action to take place over two days, and each act was performed at the time of day indicated in the libretto.
 Broadcast live to 148 countries, the film starred Plácido Domingo in the title role, and Vittorio Grigolo as The Duke.
 The plot of the film Quartet revolves around the quartet "Bella figlia dell'amore", with which the film concludes.

-Adaptations of the opera's music include Franz Liszt's Rigoletto Paraphrase, a piano transcription of "Bella figlia dell'amore" (the famous quartet from act 3), a Fantasia on Rigoletto (Op.
-82) by Sigismond Thalberg which was published in Paris in the 1860s, Josef Strauss Neue Melodien - Quadrille (Op.
+Adaptations of the opera's music include Liszt's Rigoletto Paraphrase, a piano transcription of "Bella figlia dell'amore", a Fantasia on Rigoletto (Op.
+82) by Sigismond Thalberg which was published in Paris in the 1860s, Josef Strauss Neue Melodien – Quadrille (Op.
 254) based on motives from Rigoletto, Il Trovatore, La Traviata, and other operas from Bellini and Donizetti and Mats Lidström's Rigoletto Fantasy from 2009.